chn-will-liu/AngularDashboard/README.md

 - Viewport margin configurable
 - Viewport size configurable
 - Edge cases covered (single vertical or horizonal lane)
-- Using matrix for coordinates transformation (roate, flip and more can be easily supported)
+- Using matrix for coordinates transformation
 - SVG: using `<defs>` and `<use>` for shape resuability
 - Angular signals